awsdocs/ec2-image-builder-user-guide/doc_source/start-build-image-pipeline.md

 **Note**
 This setting ensures that your pipeline uses semantic versioning for the source image, to detect dependency updates for automatically scheduled jobs\.

-1. In the **Instance configuration** section, keep the default values for the **SSM agent**\.
-This results in Image Builder removing the SSM agent after the build and tests are complete, before creating the new image\.
+1. In the **Instance configuration** section, keep the default values for the **Systems Manager agent**\.
+This results in Image Builder removing the Systems Manager agent after the build and tests are complete, before creating the new image\.

-   Leave **User data** blank for this tutorial\.
+   Keep **User data** blank for this tutorial\.
 You can use this area at other times to provide commands, or a command script to run when you launch your build instance\.
-However, it replaces any commands that Image Builder might have added to ensure that SSM is installed\.
-When you do use it, make sure that the SSM agent is pre\-installed on your source image, or that you include the install in your user data\.
+However, it replaces any commands that Image Builder might have added to ensure that Systems Manager is installed\.
+When you do use it, make sure that the Systems Manager agent is pre\-installed on your source image, or that you include the install in your user data\.

 1. In the **Components** section, you must choose at least one build component\.